Sociology

 2. Critical Thinking: through critical reading, writing, and debate, students will develop the ability to ask compelling questions, evaluate contents, and draw theoretically based arguments.

 4. Research Design and Its Implementation: students will develop the ability to design and implement a sociological research project.
-This involves working with the relevant scholarly literature, formulating research questions, and employing appropriate methods to generate relevant data.
+This involves working with scholarly literature, formulating research questions, and employing appropriate methods to generate relevant data.

 5. Analysis: students will develop the ability to analyze data and draw theoretically sound conclusions from data analysis.